More Than The Big 5...

 A Kruger Park Mystery Unsolved ... at least for me

-S101 Loop Road Drive Northern Kruger National Park Shingwedzi is one of my favourite camps.
-It sits on the banks of the river of the same name and at sunset close to the camp it's possible to get magnificent views of the sunset over the river.
+Shingwedzi is one of my favourite camps.
+It sits on the banks of the river of the same name and at sunset close to the camp it's possible to get magnificent views of the sun as it sets in the west and falls below the meandering river.

 Waypoints 133 to 136.
 The drive along the S52 is one of those highly recommended drives.
 Before starting the main drive I did a short loop that showed great promise ...
 Shortly after entering the short loop road I came across the equivalent of "footprints in the sand"... track marks made by a large snake!